-Cost-Sharing Tier - Every drug on the list of covered drugs is in one of 5 cost-sharing tiers.
+Cost-Sharing Tier - Every drug on the list of covered drugs is in one of 4 cost-sharing tiers.
+In general, the higher the cost-sharing tier, the higher your cost for the drug.

 Coverage Determination - A decision about whether a drug prescribed for you is covered by the plan and the amount, if any, you are required to pay for the prescription.
 In general, if you bring your prescription to a pharmacy and the pharmacy tells you the prescription isn't covered under your plan, that isn't a coverage determination.
 You need to call or write to your plan to ask for a formal decision about the coverage.
 Coverage determinations are called "coverage decisions" in this document.